Generalization bounds for learning under graph-dependence: A survey: Generalization for learning from graph-dependent data

-\mra{ \begin{proof} For any $f\in \F$, we have $\RH_\S(f)$ is an unbiased estimator of $R(f)$, \rui{since the data points in the sample $\S$ are assumed to be $G$-dependent and have the same marginal distribution.} Hence considering an independent ghost sample $\S'$ that is generated from the same distribution as $\S$, we have
+\begin{proof} For any $f\in \F$, we have $\RH_\S(f)$ is an unbiased estimator of $R(f)$, \rui{since the data points in the sample $\S$ are assumed to be $G$-dependent and have the same marginal distribution.} Hence considering a $G$-dependent ``ghost'' sample $\S' = ((x_1', y_1'), \ldots, (x_n', y_n'))$ that is independently generated from the same distribution as $\S$, we have